bakpakin/Fennel/reference.md

 They all take any number of arguments, as long as that number is fixed at compile-time.
 For instance, `(= 2 2 (unpack [2 5]))` will evaluate to `true` because the compile-time number of values being compared is 3.
+Multiple values at runtime will not be taken into account.

 Note that these are all special forms which cannot be used as higher-order functions.